 The REACH-regulation (1907 /2006/EC) has replaced the directive on safety data sheets (91/155/EC).
-REACH describes the setting up and updating of safety data sheets for substances and preparations.
-For articles - like lead-acid batteries - safety data sheets are not required.
+REACH describes the setting up and updating of safety data sheets substances preparations.
+For articles like lead-acid batteries safety data sheets are not required.